cerebral-legacy/cerebral-website/app/markdown/long_running_services.md

 }
 ```

-Now we display the `messageCounts` in our component:
+Then we can display the `messageCounts` in our component:

 ```js
 import React,{Component} from 'react';